Diving cylinder: Breathing gas endurance

-Ambient pressure is deducted from cylinder pressure, as the quantity of air represented by PA can in practice not be used for breathing by the diver as it required to balance the ambient pressure of the water.
+Ambient pressure is also deducted from cylinder pressure, as the gas can only be used until the cylinder pressure balances ambient pressure.
 This formula neglects the cracking pressure required to open both first and second stages of the regulator, and pressure drop due to flow restrictions in the regulator, both of which are variable depending on the design and adjustment of the regulator, and flow rate, which depends on the breathing pattern of the diver and the gas in use.
 These factors are not easily estimated, so the calculated value for breathing duration will be more than the real value.